Montmorency

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch released postcode level ATO data for financial year 2023.
-Montmorency's median income among taxpayers was $60,382, with an average of $80,016.
-Nationally, this is extremely high compared to Greater Melbourne's median of $57,688 and average of $75,164.
-As of September 2025, estimates based on Wage Price Index growth of 8.25% would be approximately $65,364 (median) and $86,617 (average).
-The 2021 Census shows household, family and personal incomes in Montmorency cluster around the 72nd percentile nationally.
-The earnings profile indicates that 32.3% of residents (3,145 people) fall into the $1,500 - 2,999 bracket, similar to the surrounding region at 32.8%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Montmorency's median income among taxpayers is $60,382 and the average is $80,016.
+Nationally, these figures are extremely high compared to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Montmorency would be approximately $65,364 (median) and $86,617 (average) as of September 2025.
+The 2021 Census indicates household, family and personal incomes in Montmorency cluster around the 72nd percentile nationally.
+The earnings profile shows that 32.3% of residents (3,145 people) fall into the $1,500 - 2,999 income bracket, similar to the surrounding region where 32.8% occupy this bracket.
 Economic strength is evident with 30.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 13.7% of income.
-Residents rank within the 74th percentile for disposable income and the area's SEIFA income ranking places it in the 8th decile.
+Housing accounts for 13.7% of income, and residents rank within the 74th percentile for disposable income.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income